 When contact lenses cannot be tolerated and vision in glasses is reduced, Intra Corneal Ring Segments or ICRS (sometimes referred to as INTACS) may be an option.

 Small, thin semi-circular rings are inserted into a small channel created within the cornea.
 The rings cause the cornea to flatten.
 They can be used to improve cone centration and lower astigmatism and myopia.
-After ICRS treatment many patients are able to better tolerate contact lenses and have improve vision in glasses.
+After ICRS treatment many patients are able to better tolerate contact lenses and have improved vision in glasses.